argoproj/argo-events/docs/quickstart.md

 Verify that the sensor was updated correctly
 ```
-$ kubectl get sensors cal-example -n default -o yaml
+$ kubectl get sensor webhook-example -n default -o yaml
 ```

-Check the logs of the sensor-controller pod if there are problems.
+Check the logs of the sensor-controller pod or the associated signal microservice if there are problems.